-• Figure Legends:
+Figure Legends:

 - Each figure must have a legend that contains a brief explanation of its contents.
-(Do not caption lists or tables).
-Legend numbers should match the figure's given number. - All legends for a chapter should follow the References section of the chapter using the correct format: - Example: Figure 1-1A.
-This is the population of Texas as compared to
+(This does not include lists or tables).
+Legend numbers should match the figure's given number. - All legends for a chapter should follow the References section of the chapter using the correct format: - Example: Figure 1-1.
+A. This is the population of Texas as compared to B. the population of California. - o Legends should not appear on or under the figures themselves.

-- B. the population of California. - Figures borrowed or adapted from another publication must include a credit line at the end of the figure legend.
-The credit line should be a complete bibliographical listing (as a reference), or the credit line supplied by the holder.
+o Figures borrowed or adapted from another publication must include a credit line at the end of each figure.
+The credit line should be a complete bibliographical listing (as a reference), or the credit line supplied by the copyright holder.